puppet-galaxy/puppet-galaxy/README.md

 ###Defined Types
 ####Type: `galaxy::first_run`
-This class manages the first run of Galaxy.
+This type manages the first run of Galaxy.
 It means that Galaxy is started by run.sh --daemon and stopped by run.sh --stop-daemon once

 it has serving one time.

 ####Type: `galaxy::install`
-This class download the remote repository from bickbuckets.org/galaxy/galaxy-dist with mercurial.
+This type download the remote repository from bickbuckets.org/galaxy/galaxy-dist with mercurial.

 ####Type: `galaxy::instance`
-This class which represents a single instance of a galaxy server.
+This type which represents a single instance of a galaxy server.
 This was done

 this way in the event that you have more than one galaxy server running on a

 single host (e.g., development and production)

 ####Type: `galaxy::job_conf`
-This class write the job_conf.xml file with a template.
+This type writes the job_conf.xml file with a template.
 Make sure the numbers of background workers (handlers) matches the numberwich is in universe.pp

 ####Type: `galaxy::service`
+This type configures galaxy service.
+Currently debain/redhat are the only two supported.

 ####Type: `galaxy::toolshed_conf`
+This type writes Galaxy toolshed configuration.
+Specifies which toolsheds are available to use in the web interface.

 ####Type: `galaxy::universe`

+This type writes the universe_wsgi.ini , the main configuration file of Galaxy.

+##Parameters

 ##Github projects

 Projects for base blocks and roles+profiles are hosted on github: